 - A. Click on <Deployment> at the top of the screen.
 Click on the <Create Template from Sonde> button at the top of the screen.
 Change the File Name Prefix.
-This should be the 3-letter code for the station where it will be deployed (found on the front of the calibration log book), the 2-digit year, and the 2-digit week.
-For example a file with the name JUG2217 means that it is deployed at Jug Bay in the year 2022, in the 17th week of the year). - B. If the station is at a telemetered station, click on the "Advanced" tab.
+This should be the 3-letter code for the station where it will be deployed (found on the front of the calibration logbook), the 2-digit year, and the 2-digit week.
+For example, a file with the name JUG2217 means that it is deployed at Jug Bay in the year 2022, in the 17th week of the year). - B. If the station is at a telemetered station, click on the "Advanced" tab.
 Change the logging mode to "Sample and Hold."
-Click on the <Save and Apply Template to

-Sonde> button on the bottom.
+Click on the "DCP Adapter Output" tab and ensure the appropriate SDI-12 parameters are selected and are in the correct order.
+Click on the <Save and Apply Template to Sonde> button on the bottom.
 When asked if you would like to start internal logging click <Yes>.
 Select "Next Interval" under "Select Deployment Start Time."
+If the sonde will not be deployed for several days, you can select to start the internal logging at a specific date and time instead of the next interval.

 - C. Record all the programming information at the bottom of the calibration log sheet.
-Do not record anything for free disk space or battery life/volts. - D. Exit KOR by clicking <Home> at the top of the screen and clicking <Disconnect> under the "Instrument Connection Panel."
+Record the number of days of free disk space.
+Click on <Live Data> at the top of the screen to retrieve battery voltage. - D. Exit KOR by clicking <Home> at the top of the screen and clicking <Disconnect> under the "Instrument Connection Panel."